Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Vision algorithm of the reconfigurable vision

 \subsection{Calibration}

 To perform stereo vision depth measurements, both the intrinsic and extrinsic parameters of both cameras are needed.
-For intrinsic calibration, each of the two omnidirectional cameras is calibrated separately using the Kannala-Brandt model with OpenCV's built-in module \cite{kannala_generic_2006,zhang_flexible_2000}.
+For intrinsic calibration, each of the two omnidirectional cameras is calibrated separately using the Kannala-Brandt model with OpenCV's built-in library \cite{kannala_generic_2006,zhang_flexible_2000}.
 For extrinsic calibration, the conventional approach typically involves rectifying the omnidirectional image before performing extrinsic calibration using the usual pin-hole camera model approach.
 However, the existing methods prove ineffective in our setup due to the non-planar camera placement and the narrow overlapped vision, which is often located at the edge regions in certain visual modes and would be cropped in the rectification.
-Hence, a novel method is developed for extrinsic calibration of non-planarly placed omnidirectional cameras in our reconfigurable systems.
+Hence, a novel method is developed for the extrinsic calibration of non-planarly placed omnidirectional cameras with possibly large camera viewpoint disparity in our reconfigurable systems.

-Using the chessboard calibration board, OpenCV’s built-in grid point detector is leveraged to accurately determine sub-pixel coordinates of the chessboard corners in the captured image.
+Using the chessboard calibration board, OpenCV’s built-in grid point detector is leveraged to accurately determine the sub-pixel coordinates of the chessboard corners in the captured image.
 Each chessboard corner corresponds to a reverse incident optical path, which allows the system to identify a bundle of rays, each ray connecting the camera center with a grid point on the board.
 Utilizing the known distribution of the chessboard grid points, an optimization problem is formulated to identify a plane whose intersections with the ray bundle best fit the expected distribution.
 By solving this optimization problem, the 3D position of the chessboard corners could be precisely determined in the camera frame in one calibration picture.

 Since our proposed method requires stereo vision overlap, the chessboard is positioned within the overlapping FOV of both cameras.
-This allows the system to determine the 3D spatial coordinates of the chessboard grid points in each camera frame with the optimizing solution above.
+This allows the system to determine the 3D spatial coordinates of the checkerboard grid points in each camera frame with the optimizing solution above.
 A least-squares fitting method\cite{arun_least-squares_1987} is then applied to fit the relative pose between the two camera frames, minimizing the reprojection error.
 Using this approach, the extrinsic parameters of the cameras are acquired.